hamedmiir/Fault-Tolerant/README.md

 Implemented by fork and assigning processes to files for each sensor in database.

 ### Running
-Run the below codes in two seperate terminals.
+Run the below commands in two seperate terminals.
 ```
 g++ loadbalancer-worker.cpp -o  && ./loadbalancer-worker
 ```